Chris-wa-He/amazon-q-cli-workshop/ec2-master-lab/README.en.md

 ### Step 3: Analyze Network Architecture

-1. Use Amazon Q CLI to analyze network architecture:
+1. Use Amazon Q CLI to analyze your network architecture:

 ```bash
 q chat
 ```

-In Amazon Q CLI, ask:
+In Amazon Q CLI, you can ask:

 ```
 Analyze my VPC architecture, including subnets, route tables, and gateways
 ```

+Amazon Q will provide a detailed analysis of your VPC architecture.

 2. Request to generate a network architecture diagram: